getpelican/pelican-plugins/pelican_comment_system/doc/installation.md

 	Content of the comment.

 ## Theme

-In the `article.html` theme file are now two more variables available.
+In the `article.html` template file, there are now two additional variables available.

 Variables                | Description
 -------------------------|--------------------------
-`article.comments_count` | Amount of total comments for this article (including replies to comments) `article.comments`       | Array containing the top level comments for this article (no replies to comments)
+`article.comments_count` | Number of total comments for this article (including replies to comments) `article.comments`       | Array containing the top-level comments for this article (no replies to comments)

 ### Comment object

-The comment object is a [content](https://github.com/getpelican/pelican/blob/master/pelican/contents.py#L34) object, so all common attributes are available (like author, content, date, local_date, slug, metadata, ...).
+The comment object is a [content](https://github.com/getpelican/pelican/blob/master/pelican/contents.py#L34) object, so all common attributes are available (author, content, date, local_date, slug, metadata, etc.).

-Additional following attributes are added:
+The additional following attributes are also available:

 Attribute  | Description
 -----------|--------------------------
 `replies`  | Array containing the top level replies for this comment `avatar`   | Path to the avatar or identicon of the comment author

-##### Example article.html theme
+##### Example article.html template

-(only the comment section)
+(only the comment section is shown here)

 ```html
 {% if article.comments %}
 	{% for comment in article.comments recursive %}